How Does TrelCor Technology Enhance the Bone Healing Process?

 In Vivo Posterolateral Fusion Study

-The bone forming ability of TrelCor was evaluated in a rabbit posterolateral fusion study.1 In the study, Morpheus (TrelCor granules + organic binder) was implanted with autograft in the posterolateral region of the lumbar spine.
-Bone formation was assessed at 6- and 12-weeks using histology, histomophometry, microCT, and scanning electron microscope (backscattered imaging; SEM-BSE).
+The bone forming ability of TrelCor was evaluated in a rabbit posterolateral fusion study.1 In the study, TrelCor granules in an organic binder were implanted with autograft in the posterolateral region of the lumbar spine.
+Bone formation was assessed at 6- and 12-weeks using histology, histomorphometry, microCT, and scanning electron microscope (backscattered imaging; SEM-BSE).
 A fusion assessment was conducted to determine the presence of continuous bone across the transverse processes (TPs).

 The results at 6-weeks showed bone formation directly on the surface of the TrelCor granules and through the interconnected porosity.
 Continuous bone was also seen growing across the granules with progressing fusion apparent in all animals.
 By 12-weeks, the microCT fusion assessment showed continuous, bridging bone across both transverse processes (Figure 1).
 Bone was seen growing off the transverse process and into the granule porosity.
 Bone was also seen growing between the granules which resulted in continuous, bridging bone that spanned both TPs.